Glenn K. Bush Ph.D.

 photo by Nolan Kitts

-Dr. Bush leads Projet Équateur, a multi-faceted policy research and capacity building program aimed at conserving forests while promoting sustainable development and improving quality of life in the Democratic Republic of Congo.
-Previously, he has lived and worked in Africa and in Central and Southeast Asia as a researcher, project manager, and consultant on natural resource, environmental management and conservation projects in the public and private sector.
-He has held positions with the UK Government Department for International Development, the Wildlife Conservation Society, and the Dian Fossey Gorilla Fund International.
+I lead Projet Équateur, a multi-faceted policy research and capacity-building program aimed at scaling the deployment of NbCS to improving quality of life in the Democratic Republic of Congo.
+I have previously lived and worked in Africa and in Central and Southeast Asia as a researcher, project manager, and consultant on natural resource, environmental management, and conservation projects in the public and private sector.
+I have held positions with the UK Government Department for International Development, the Wildlife Conservation Society, and the Dian Fossey Gorilla Fund International.

-He enjoys sailing, clamming, and being in the woods.
-He and his family are volunteer stewards for a parcel of upland fields and forest held by The 300 Committee Land Trust.
+I enjoy sailing, clamming, hiking, and being in the woods.
+My family and I are volunteer stewards for a parcel of upland fields and forest held by The 300 Committee Land Trust.

 Climate change is really about poverty.
 The poorest people in tropical areas will be hit hardest, and it’s not their fault.
 Effective, equitable solutions have to account for social and economic factors, not just emissions.